 J.C.
 Penney recently launched a new home decor collection licensed from Jonathan Adler — “Happy Chic”.
+UPDATE: 2013 JDP collection now gone, but we’ll leave this in our archive.
 This decorating line includes bedding, bath, furniture, accent furniture, accessories, pillows, kitchen, lighting and lamps, rugs and window treatments.
 We’d classify it as the epitome of “retro + contemporary”.
 The color palette is all 1960s flower power mod, with lots of lacquer… And the design motifs are also vintage inspired, channeling lots of 1960s originals… But the patterns: They are the overscale graphics — super popular in today’s contemporary mass market — very “2012”.
 (We hesitate to say “2013”, because surely, the party must be winding down on the chevrons et.al. by now)

 The vintage antecedents?
-Pam says that in these designs, she *thinks* she sees a lot of the influence of vintage Rosenthal-Netter, Bjorn Wiinblad, Eva Zeisel, Raymor and Bitossi, while the graphics channel David Hicks on steroids.
-(Although: Hoo invented cute vintage “owls”, really?
-Although: It must have been someone.
-And was David Hicks really really really the first one to do graphics like this?
-We don’t know…) The lacquer revival, meanwhile, is coming on very strong in the mainstream marketplace.
+Pam says that in these designs, she *thinks* she sees a lot of the influence of vintage Rosenthal-Netter, Bjorn Wiinblad, Eva Zeisel, Raymor and Bitossi.
+(Although: Hoo invented cute vintage “owls”, really?)
+The lacquer revival, meanwhile, is coming on very strong in the mainstream marketplace.
 While we would likely hunt down the vintage originals rather than buying a newly made interpretation, we recognize that sometimes you just want a cheap, cheerful and easy solution to decorate or complete a room.
 Lots of the pieces in the JCP Happy Chic collection fit that bill.
 (Yes, from a number of the JCP listings we checked, most of the pieces appear to be “Imported”… but that’s part of what keeps the prices down, we guess.)

 To be sure, Jonathan Adler — along with a few others, such as Ikea and CB2 — get our props for being leaders in offering colorful, whimsical counterpoints to an otherwise often greige and funereal home decor mass market.
 Resist the Greige Nation!